MathBatistela/projetoA_arquitetura/README.md

 # projetoA_arquitetura
-Decoding an binary text file from MIPS to assembly instructions.
+Decoding a binary text file from MIPS to assembly instructions.